BobBuildTool/bob/doc/manpages/bob-archive.rst

         bob archive clean "meta.package == \"platform/app\" && \
                            build.date >= \"$(date -u -Idate -d-7days)\"" \
                           'meta.package == \"platform/app\" LIMIT 1'

+find
+    Find artifacts matching a retention expression.

+    This expressions that can be given to this command are the same as for the ``clean`` command above.
+All artifacts that match at least one of the expressions are printed on stdout.
+Use this command to search for particular artifacts or to check that you retention expressions actually match the intended artifacts.

 scan
     Scan for added artifacts.